lammps/lammps/doc/src/read_data.rst

-   LAMMPS allows specification of general triclinic simulation boxes as a convenience for users who may be converting data from solid-state crystallograhic representations or ftom DFT codes for input to LAMMPS.
-However, as explained on the :doc:`Howto_triclinic <Howto_triclinic>` doc page, internally LAMMPS only uses restricted triclinic simulation boxes.
-This means the box and per-atom information (e.g. coordinates, velocities) in the data file are converted from general to restricted triclinic form as soon as the file is read.
-This means other sections of the data file must specify their per-atom data appropriately.
+   LAMMPS allows specification of general triclinic simulation boxes as a convenience for users who may be converting data from solid-state crystallograhic representations or from DFT codes for input to LAMMPS.
+However, as explained on the :doc:`Howto_triclinic <Howto_triclinic>` doc page, internally, LAMMPS only uses restricted triclinic simulation boxes.
+This means the box and per-atom information (e.g. coordinates, velocities) in the data file are converted from general to restricted triclinic form when the file is read.
+Other sections of the data file must also list their per-atom data appropriately if vector quantities are specified.
 This requirement is explained below for the relevant sections.
 The :doc:`Howto_triclinic <Howto_triclinic>` doc page also discusses other LAMMPS commands which can input/output general triclinic representations of the simulation box and per-atom data.

 The following explanations apply to all 3 kinds of simulation boxes: orthogonal, restricted triclinic, and general triclinic.